Think about it: if a string trimmer can slice through weeds, brush, and thick overgrowth, what could it possibly do to you?

-Proper safety gear is just as important when operating a string trimmer as it is when operating any other form of power equipment.
+That means that proper safety gear (including appropriate clothing) is just as important when operating a string trimmer as it is when operating any other form of power equipment.

-As you're string trimming, your eyes are at risk of being injured by debris.
+While you're trimming, your eyes are at risk of being harmed by debris.
 Small pieces of weeds, brush, and even broken-off string from your trimmer can be thrown back into your eyes.

-Protective eye wear shields your eyes without encumbering you.
-They allow you to keep your eyes on what you're doing without worry of injury.
+Protective eyewear shields your eyes without encumbering you.
+Safety glasses allow you to keep your eyes on what you're doing without fear of injury.

 String trimmers produce sound at a level around 115 decibels.
 The average human pain threshold is 110 decibels.